CAPC Guidelines:

 • Trophozoites are usually 12 to 18 µm by 10 to 12 µm in size.
 They are motile, flagellated organisms that are teardrop or pear-shaped.
 Trophozoites are bilaterally symmetrical, have a large ventral adhesive disc, and have two nuclei, each with a large endosome.
 They also have a pair of transverse, dark-staining median bodies.

-• Cysts are ellipsoidal, nonmotile, and contain two to four nuclei along with long and short curved rods.
+• Cysts are transparent, ellipsoidal, nonmotile, and contain two to four nuclei along with long and short curved rods.
 They are 8 to 12 µm by 7 to 10 µm in size and possess a thick refractile wall.

 • Dogs may have subclinical infections and show no signs of disease.
+Treatment approaches may vary.

 • Direct smear: